 Anne is an experienced fundraising and non-profit professional with more than 25 years as a Director of Development and grant writer for non-profit and arts and culture organizations.
 She recently joined CCSC, where she is responsible for the organization’s relationship with individual, corporate and foundation donors.
 She supports reporting and tracking for county and state contracts.
 Anne has worked with several regional organizations including Big Brothers Big Sisters of Central Carolinas, McColl Center for Art + Innovation, and the Harvey B. Gantt Center for African-American Arts + Culture.
 Outside of the School, Anne is active in Charlotte’s theater scene as an actor, director and producer.

-Jeannie is a part of CCSC’s Development Team and also helps with administrative tasks.
-Jeannie was born and raised in Charlotte and graduated from Clemson University with a degree in English.
-Prior to CCSC, Jeannie worked with AmeriCorps and Habitat for Humanity of Charlotte.
-She came to CCSC as a volunteer through Share Charlotte.
-It was a perfect fit, and soon after, Jeannie joined the CCSC staff.
+Jeannie is part of CCSC’s Marketing and Development Team.
+She manages social media and marketing for the School and supports the Development Team with data management and by designing graphic and print materials.
+She also helps with grant writing and engaging our external audience.
+A Charlotte native, she graduated from Clemson University with a degree in English and Journalism.
+Prior to CCSC, she worked for AmeriCorps and Habitat for Humanity of Charlotte.
+She came to CCSC as a volunteer through Share Charlotte and joined the staff in 2018.
 When not at CCSC, she keeps busy raising her two sons with her husband.